createdotnet/blog/_posts/2015-01-07-pagebuilder.markdown

 ## Stage 1 - Planning
 ### User Flows and Wireframes
-Our User Experience designer kicked of this project by researching and creating a series of user-flows for each aspect of Page Builder -
+Our User Experience designer kicked of this project by researching and creating a series of user-flows for each aspect of Pagebuilder -

 1. Dragging new content into the page
 2. Reordering, modifying and deleting said content